 - 1. All wearables & accessories of all varieties may have been worn prior to show but should be clean & in good condition. - 2.
 Cloverbuds may only exhibit a total of six (6) Still Projects. - 3.
 Only one entry is allowed in each class number, unless specifically noted otherwise. - 4.
 All 4-H exhibits must be bona fide 4-H work completed during the twelve months preceding the 4-H Youth Show.
-4-H Youth Show exhibits cannot be public school, private school, or home school projects.
-However, skills learned in these situations may be used to create a new project for the 4-H Youth Show.
+Exhibitors may exhibit skills learned in school, but these projects should be done on their personal time and not public school, private school, or home school projects that received school credit.
 No 4-H exhibits are allowed to be shown for premiums in the 4-H division at another county fair.
 Exhibitors may not exhibit the same still project for more than one year.
 Exhibitors should strive to increase their skill level with each succeeding project. - 5.
 All 4-H exhibits must be "G rated" and appropriate for any audience.
 No profanity, nudity, violence, substance abuse, or other adult content will be permitted.
 Projects that do not abide by these guidelines will not be judged and will be sent home. - 6.
 All Still Exhibits will be displayed in Exhibit Building A by club.
 Each club is responsible for their club booth exhibit area.
 The club is responsible for any decoration, pegboards, bristol boards, etc. Each club exhibit must have a poster or signs clearly visible which include: club name, leader(s) name(s) and member's names and ages. - 7.
 In order to keep the Exhibit "A" Building displays attractive, each club will be responsible for the following each morning and evening throughout the week: - a.
 Pick up trash and sweep around the club's display area and sweep aisles and eating areas. - b.
 Water potted plants and cut flowers - c.
 Throw away any spoiled food or vegetable displays (exhibit tags from these items should be left in the display). - d.
 Make sure the exhibit is solidly constructed/secured and is not falling apart during the day. - e.
 Each club will be responsible for the security of their projects during the hours that the Exhibit Building is open.
 At night the building will be locked at 10 PM (NOTE: if you are concerned about leaving a valuable project on display, plan to bring a color photo of the project to leave on display).